Recent presidents helping society:

 While President Bill Clinton has a notorious presidency for several reasons, without a doubt his actions were made with great faith and love for humanity and what it stood for.
-Act's like the omnibus reconciliation act of 1993 - intended on taxing the wealthiest 1.2% while reducing taxation on lower-wealth citizens.
-In addition, controversial acts like NAFTA have deemed overall positive, growing GDP and quality of life across not only U.S. but Mexico and Canada, providing supplies and goods while revitalizing many dying and declining industries.
+Acts like the omnibus reconciliation act of 1993 intended on taxing the wealthiest 1.2% while reducing taxation on lower-wealth citizens.
+In addition, controversial acts like NAFTA have deemed overall positive, growing GDP and quality of life across not only U.S. but Mexico and Canada, providing supplies and goods while revitalizing many declining industries.

 President Jimmy Carter is a life-time fighter for human rights and justice for all.
 Carter was motivated to oppose the political climate of racial segregation and support the growing civil rights movement.
 He became an activist within the Democratic party.
 From 1963 to 1967, Carter served in the Georgia State Senate, and in 1970, he was elected as Governor of Georgia, defeating former Governor Carl Sanders in the Democratic primary on an anti-segregation platform advocating affirmative action for ethnic minorities.

 In 1982, Carter established the Carter Center to promote and expand human rights.
 He has traveled extensively to conduct peace negotiations, monitor elections, and advance disease prevention and eradication in developing nations.
 Carter is considered a key figure in the Habitat for Humanity charity.
 Eventually in 2002 being awarded a Nobel Peace prize, among numerous other awards and honors through the years